pandaisfast/msds682-fall2023-data-streaming/docs/lec7/assignment3.md

 In this assignment, you will create a Python application that integrates Kafka for message processing using FastAPI.
 Your task involves setting up a Kafka producer and consumer, defining schemas for data serialization, and implementing a scheduler to manage message production.

 This assignment is designed to be challenging and will require a good understanding of several advanced Python concepts.
+I highly recommend spend time to go over Demo 5B in order to successfully earn the points.
 Good luck!

 ## Learning Outcomes